-Decisions holding that particular wetlands and waters are subject to CWA jurisdiction include:
+Federal district court and court of appeals decisions holding that particular wetlands and waters are subject to CWA jurisdiction include:

 United States v.
 Deaton, 332 F.3d 698 (4th Cir., 2003), reh'g (en banc) denied (August, 2003), petition for cert. filed (Court or Appeals upheld the Corp's jurisdiction over a wetland adjacent to a roadside ditch that connects through a culvert and an eight mile long series of nonnavigable ditches and creeks to the navigable Wicomico River and ultimately to the Chesapeake Bay 25 miles later.
 The Court deferred to the Corp's interpretation of the Clean Water Act to include all nonnavigable tributaries.)